zhangliang07/Stock-Learning/README.md

 # stockLearning
-AI for stock data
+AI for stock market

-To operate automatically in the stock market by reinforcement learning.
+It operate automatically in the stock market by reinforcement learning.
+The model can make suggestions to buy in or sell for tomorrow, based on the past several days' stock data.

 It seems able to make profit.
+But I think nobody will apply it for real stock market.
+Because the model based on the trainment only with past days' stock data.
+The effect for real data is uncertain.

 Many years ago it was written by tensorflow.
 Recently I rewrote it with pytorch.